SleepwalkingWalking during sleep; Somnambulism

 - Sleepwalking is frequent or persistent

-- Avoid getting too tired and try to prevent insomnia, because this can trigger sleepwalking.
+- Avoid sleep deprivation, and try to prevent insomnia, because these can trigger sleepwalking.

 - Avoid or minimize stress, anxiety, and conflict, which can worsen the condition.